 I ended up at Booth when I finally decided to sit for the Executive Assessment test.
 Although I was nervous, I felt committed to finding the right place for me.
 I dreaded getting the results and tried to talk myself out of taking the test in so many different ways.
 But once I set time aside to study, I enjoyed refreshing my knowledge and found myself looking forward to the challenge ahead.
-I looked at the Executive Assessment webinars Chicago Booth prepared to get acquainted with the material ahead of time.
-The webinar content built on my previous knowledge and provided useful refreshers.
-I took the test and did well enough to interview with Chicago Booth.

 In my view, the value of the Executive Assessment test is that you enter the program knowing that you, and your classmates, have a collective understanding of what it takes to succeed.
 This pays off in different ways – the value and respect of your study group, the depth of in-class conversations and the power of the network you enter.
 As a student, I can see how taking the test “level sets” the playing field.
 I know all of my Booth classmates have successfully taken the exam and I can trust in their quantitative and reasoning skillsets when tasked with group assignments.
 I can also see how preparing for the test has benefited me, personally – studying for the Executive Assessment test was a great primer for learning during the MBA Program.